krenalis/krenalis/doc/src/identity-resolution.md

 ## When It Is Executed

-The Identity Resolution is executed:

-* arbitrarily by Meergo, for example when importing from a connection
-* explicitly by the user

->  We have a discussion on that, [#354](https://github.com/meergo/meergo/issues/354).
+The Identity Resolution can be executed manually by the user through a button in the UI.

+It is also possible to configure Meergo to automatically perform Identity Resolution at the end of every user import from apps, files, or databases.
+This can be configured through the Identity Resolution settings in the UI.

 ## Same User Criterion